aragon25/clicklock/README.md

 # clicklock

-screen locker for touch kiosk devices (based on slock).
+Lightweight screen locker for touch kiosk devices (inspired by `slock`).
+Designed to ignore the first accidental touch on a blanked touchscreen.

 ## 📌 Features

-- catch the first touch event to prevent blind clicks on a blanked touchscreen
+- Ignore first touch event to avoid blind clicks on a sleeping touchscreen
+- Minimal dependencies, intended for kiosk environments

 ---